 - Ask your doctor or pharmacist about generic medicines.
 Generic medicines are usually less expensive than brand name medications.
-While there may not be generic options for some chemotherapy, hormonal, or targeted therapy medicines used to treat breast cancer, there are a number of generic choices available for pain medicines.
-For example, naproxen is the generic version of brand-name pain relievers Naprosyn and Anaprox.
+There are some generic options for certain types of chemotherapy; hormonal therapies such as tamoxifen and aromatase inhibitors; and bone-strengthening medications such as bisphosphonates.
+Ask about generics for medications used to treat side effects such as pain and nausea.
 Depending on your situation, you may be able to take the generic rather than the brand-name medicines.

 - Ask your doctor for samples of any medicines you're prescribed.
 Keep in mind that samples might not be available for all medicines.
 But if you take a sample medication and have side effects that are difficult to manage, you won't have to pay the cost of a full prescription if you switch.
 Note: Doctors cannot give out samples of narcotic analgesics for pain (also called opioids, such as morphine, codeine, or oxycodone).
 To keep costs down, ask for just part of a prescription to make sure that the medication works for you before paying for a full supply.